Show navigation Hide navigation

 The heart in the middle represents health, love and support surrounding everyone.
 Coming from the heart are lines which are positive energy radiating into the children which are the figures around the heart holding hands.
 The leaves represent physical activity and the fruit represents healthy eating.
 The circles that almost look like stars represent community groups and people coming together in support, positive guidance, love and good energy.

-You will see this artwork featured throughout the HB4HNEKids communication.
+You will see this artwork featured throughout the Good for Kids, Good for Life communication.

 IN HEALTHY BEGINNINGS